TomMaullin/Promes-pipeline/READme.md

 The final LI scores will be appended to `BIDS/LI_results.csv` (if the file does not already exist, it will be created). **Warning:** Every time you re-run the code the LI scores will be added to this file, so re-running the code may result in duplicate entries in the file.

-> If you would like me to modify the code to prevent it deleting any of the files output during preprocessing, please let me know - I am happy to amend this.
+> Note: If you set `cleanup` to `false`, many (many) more files will be output.
+Be wary of doing this as it will eat your computer's memory very quickly if you try and output all of these files for all of the subjects.

 *Page Author: Tom Maullin.
 Last Updated 23/04/26.*